 Each day began at about 8:00.
 I had learned during my freshman year to try to avoid those morning classes if at all possible.
 It was a quick shower, jeans and a flannel shirt, and a duffel bag filled with my basketball shoes and shorts and books and papers.
 After a quick hop and a skip out the back door I settled behind the wheel of a classic BMW 2002 I had picked up from an old Egyptian car dealer (he shows up in my novel, SAVAGE) who had allowed me to make payments while driving the car.
 (Looking back on it I can’t believe he trusted me but he did.)

 I had upgraded the stereo system and speakers so that when the bass notes hit it felt like someone was punching you in the chest.
 (Silly, I know, but I was 19 and thought then that the more noise I made in the world the better.)
 That 10-minute morning drive from the house to campus was something I really looked forward to.
 There was none of the stress of my daily life today.
 No worries of mortgage payments, or book deals, or family members getting sick.
 It was just me, my sweet ride, and some music blasting.
-One of my go-too favorites was David Bowie’s Fame.
+One of my go-to favorites was David Bowie’s Fame.
 At a stoplight I would time my gear shifts to the beat.
 The music thumped, the rear tires chirped, and off I went silently daring anyone to get in my way.
 One morning I was pulled over by city police for not having a front license plate.
 She was a youngish female officer who gave me a smile, complimented me on my car, and let me off with a warning.
-That little moment pretty much sums up how my life went in those days—a few warnings here and there to slow down and be more careful but no serious repercussions.
+I had a gut feeling that this would be the reason why I was pulled over because I had done everything else that was required of me.
+I had vehicle tax.
+I had the relevant car insurance policy for my needs, and even pointed one of my family members in the direction of this usaa auto insurance review to ensure that they had the relevant coverage and protection too.
+I was good like that.
+The only problem I had, however, was not having a front license plate.
+To be honest, I was surprised that the police officer let me off, but I should probably sort them out so it doesn’t happen again.
+That little moment pretty much sums up how my life went in those days – a few warnings here and there to slow down and be more careful, all without having serious repercussions.

 It seemed a whiplash smile, good looks, and the luck of the Irish were all I’d ever need.
 Get old?
 Me?
 Nah, never gonna happen…